falcosecurity/falco-website/content/en/docs/rules/_index.md

 Tag | Description
 :---|:-----------
-`filesystem` | The rule relates to reading/writing files `sofware_mgmt` | The rule relates to any software/package management tool like rpm, dpkg, etc.
+`filesystem` | The rule relates to reading/writing files `software_mgmt` | The rule relates to any software/package management tool like rpm, dpkg, etc.
 `process` | The rule relates to starting a new process or changing the state of a current process `database` | The rule relates to databases
 `host` | The rule *only* works outside of containers